BushLife - Fisherman Hooking a Trout

 Casting

-This is basically casting lures.
-You can cast and pull in evenly such as pulling in a rubber worm rig.
-You can bounce a weighted lure across the bottom.
-Big surface plugs are fun, it’s a jerk and reel action – jerk the rod, watch the plug dive, reel in the slack and repeat with pauses in between.
+Big surface plugs are fun – use a jerk-and-reel action – jerk the rod, watch the plug dive, reel in the slack and repeat with pauses in between.
 That’s the muskie method my grandfather taught me.

 Trolling

 By trolling, your lure spends MORE time in the water.
 That means MORE chances of catching something.
-You are moving around constantly which also helps your odds of finding fish.
+You are moving around constantly, which also helps your odds of finding fish.

 Trolling for Walleye